insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-Many states do require a 10-day cancellation notice be sent before your homeowners insurance is canceled.
-However, it’s possible your state may allow the cancellation notice for nonpayment to be included on your bill and not sent as a separate notice.
-This means by the time your due date has arrived, proper notice has already been given, and your home insurance policy can terminate.
+Many states require a 10-day cancellation notice be sent before your homeowners insurance is canceled.
+However, your state may allow the cancellation notice for nonpayment to be included on your bill and not sent as a separate notice.
+This means by the time your due date has arrived, proper notice has already been given, and your home insurance company can cancel the policy.

 If your policy has lapsed due to nonpayment, contact your home insurer as soon as possible to see if you can get it reinstated.
 You might have to have your home inspected and/or sign a no-loss statement saying nothing occurred during the lapse that you could claim in order to be reinstated without a gap in coverage.